 Coronavirus Reading List

-We know that many of you are looking for reliable, evidence-based information on the novel coronavirus outbreak.
-Team Moulton’s IEEE-USA Science & Technology Policy Fellow Sarah is here to help!
+We know that many of you are looking for reliable, evidence-based information on the novel coronavirus pandemic.
+Team Moulton is here to help!

-Below, you can find a curated set of links to better understand the COVID-19 outbreak and its implications.
-Some of this information is used to keep Congressman Moulton informed on the outbreak and the government’s response.
+Below, you can find a curated set of links to better understand COVID-19.
+Our team continues to monitor the latest information about the pandemic.
+We use news articles like these to keep Congressman Moulton informed.

 Check back for a regularly updated list of what we're reading: